chaseruskin/orbit/docs/src/reference/configuration.md

 ### The `patterns` filed

 The optional `patterns` field is an array of strings that represent different URL patterns for the given protocol.
-If no patterns are provided, then the protocol will accept any URL from a given ip.
-If a list of patterns is provided, then the protocol will only try an ip if it's URL is a match with one or more of the patterns for that protocol.
+If no patterns are provided, then the protocol will accept any URL from a given project.
+If a list of patterns is provided, then the protocol will only try a project if it's URL is a match with one or more of the patterns for that protocol.

 ``` toml
 [[protocol]]